eriksensousa/Matrix-Calculator/README.md

 # Print the result
 print(C)
-Copiar

 This code creates two 2x2 matrices A and B, multiplies them using the matmul function from the NumPy library, and prints the result.
-You can use similar code to perform other matrix calculations using the functions provided by NumPy1.
+You can use similar code to perform other matrix calculations using the functions provided by NumPy.